Rismosch/ris_engine/README.md

 cargo run -p cli build
 ```

-`cli` is a command line tool to enable continuous integration.
+`cli` is a command line utility tool.
+It enables CI/CD and runs features of the engine as a oneshot cli program.
 For all available commands and their usages, run:

 ```bash
 cargo run -p cli